 The Psalmist rejoices to be summoned to the Lord’s house for worship, because he recognizes that the joys of living as God’s people in Jerusalem flow from the temple.
 God’s house is the place to go to give thanks for all God’s blessings, and it is where prayers are offered for the continued peace and safety of God’s people.
 What happens in worship affects the rest of life, and so David gladly goes to God’s house to seek the good of his brothers.
 As you come to worship today, prepare your heart to give thanks to God for the church’s life together, and to seek her good through worship and prayer.

-- 3 of 5 stars to Cover Her Face by P.D.
-James goodreads.com/review/show?id… 2 days ago
+- 3 of 5 stars to The New Adventures of Sherlock Holmes by Martin H. Greenberg goodreads.com/review/show?id… 2 days ago

 - 5 of 5 stars to The Likeness by Tana French goodreads.com/review/show?id… 1 week ago